inbzar/docs/apps/docs/content/user-guide/tips/languages.md

 :::note

-Languages listed in this section are contributed by the Medusa community.
+Languages listed in this section are contributed by the InBzar community.
 So, their accuracy is not guaranteed.
 If you find problems with the translations, please [open an issue in our GitHub repository](https://github.com/medusajs/medusa/issues).

 :::